greggersaurus/OpenSteamController/ReverseEngineering/README.md

 The following command launches gbd (installed by LPCXpresso IDE on OSX at /Applications/lpcxpresso_8.2.2_650/lpcxpresso/tools/bin/arm-none-eabi-gdb) and executes the commands in gdbCmdFile:

 * ./gdb -ex "source -v gdbCmdFile"
-    * See comments in gdbCmd file for details on what it is doing (and can be configured to do)
+    * See comments in [gdbCmdFile](./gdbCmdFile) for details on simulation is doing, and can be configured to do.
-    * A binary file named LPC11U3x16kBbootROM.bin is expected to exist (in current directory).
+    * A binary file named LPC11U3x16kBbootROM.bin is expected to exist (in the current directory).
 The file should contain the binary dump of 0x1FFF0000 to 0x1FFF4000 from an LPC11U37.
-        * This can be obtained from a Steam Controller using custom firmware from [Development Board](../DevBoard) project to peek at the 16 kB boot ROM.
+        * This can be obtained from a Steam Controller using custom firmware from the [Development Board](../DevBoard) project.
+Use read commands to peek at the 16 kB boot ROM.

 ### Simulation Details